tywilliam/Javascript_Cardio/README.md

       [1,2,3,4,5,6] .slice(0,1) => [1].
 (It wouldn't return [1,2])
       [1,2,3,4,5,6] .slice(0,2) => [1,2]
       [1,2,3,4,5,6] .slice(0,3) => [1,2,3] (It wouldnt return [1,2,3,4])

+## Flatten array
+    Flatten a chunked array by conjoining them together this is easy
+    1. Take input as arguments from an array
+    2. Loop through each index using .forEach and conjoining each array with .concat to an empty array.